bellrose-hoa/website/content/_index.md

 omit_header_text: true
 ---
 ## Annual Assessments
-The 2020 Annual assessment bills will be in the mail by the end of Jan 2020.
+The 2022 Annual assessment bills will be in the mail by the end of Jan 2022.
 The will be due Feb.
-28. The mailing will include details on the annual meeting and a proxy ballot if you can't make the meeting.
+28.

 ## Annual Meeting
-The 2020 Annual meeting will be held on
+The 2022 Annual meeting will be held on

-> **Wednesday, April 15th, @7:00PM**
+> **Thursday, May 19th, @6:30PM**
 at the

-> **South County Fire Station 12**, 3525 108th St SE, Everett, WA 98208.
+> **Intersection of 34th St and 125th PL.** We are taking into consideration that some homeowners may be reluctant to meet inside in a group setting so have decided to hold the meeting outside come rain or shine.
+Please bring a chair with you if you wish one.
+We will review the current financials of the HOA and vote on board members.
+The current board members have served since 2018 and we are overdue to review/vote on board members.
+Overall the meeting should be fairly short and not take more than 30 minutes.

 ## Documents